mihaelamj/barcodedudeend/README.md

 Tutorial on how to make a REST API using Node.js with MongoDB

-Backend for BarcodeDude app, in Node.js
+Backend for BarcodeDude iOS (Objective C) app, in Node.js

 ##Initial Steps
 1. npm init